zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 5. See if the following are loaded and working:
     - Frontend (Astro/Svelte): http://localhost:4321
     - Backend (Dogs API endpoint): http://localhost:5100/api/dogs
+6. You may want to understand the project structure further by asking:
+    - Ask: `@workspace How is this project structured?
+Can you explain the main folders and their purposes?`
+    - Ask: `@workspace What are the most important files I should understand as a new developer on this project?`
+    - Ask: `@workspace Are there any configuration files I should be aware of?
+What do they control?`
+    - Ask: `@workspace What database is used in this project and how is it accessed?`
+    - Ask: `@workspace How does the frontend communicate with the backend API?`
+    - Ask: `@workspace What testing frameworks are used in this project?`
+7. You may also want to identify the technologies and frameworks used:
+    - Ask: `@workspace What programming languages are used in this project?`
+    - Ask: `@workspace What frameworks and libraries does this project depend on?
+Can you explain what each major one does?`
+    - Ask: `@workspace What's the package.json/requirements.txt/build.gradle telling me about the dependencies?`

 ### Part B: Create Organizational Instructions
 1. Open server/app.py.
 Prompt in Ask: